 This area has a huge range of choices, from serious wine bars to posh cocktail bars to jazz clubs and more.

-Typically, a good enoteca will offer something to eat, whether simple appetizers, to a full-course meal.
+Many enotecas also offer something to eat, from simple appetizers to a full-course meal.

 Enoteca Buccone can definitely be classified as a true enoteca.

 At first glance it seems they are a wine emporium, or wine shop.
 They have floor to ceiling displays of hundreds of wines but also balsamic vinegars, olive oils, liqueurs, chocolates and more specialty gourmet foods.